Nigeria joins global space race with democratic astronaut selection

 The programme gives ordinary citizens the chance to represent the nation in space through a transparent, community-driven process.

-In a statement made available to Vanguard, the Director, Media and Corporate Communications of the National Space Research and Development Agency, NASRDA, Dr. Felix Ale, explained that the initiative promotes community-selected astronauts in Nigeria, India, Indonesia, Brazil, and Thailand.
-Citizens from these countries will be able to vote for their representatives through a blockchain-powered platform.
+In a statement, the Director, Media and Corporate Communications of the National Space Research and Development Agency, NASRDA, Dr. Felix Ale, explained that the initiative promotes community-selected astronauts in Nigeria, India, Indonesia, Brazil, and Thailand.
+According to him, citizens from these countries will be able to vote for their representatives through a blockchain-powered platform.

 SERA co-founder, Joshua Skurla, said: “The approach shifts astronaut selection from elite institutions to public participation.

-“Unlike traditional astronaut programs requiring military or advanced academic backgrounds, SERA’s Mission Control platform on Telegram enables anyone from partner nations to apply and compete for community support,” he said.
+“Unlike traditional astronaut programs requiring military or advanced academic backgrounds, SERA’s Mission Control platform on Telegram enables anyone from partner nations to apply and compete for community support.

-“For Nigeria, this marks a historic opportunity to advance its space exploration ambitions beyond satellites,” he added.
+“For Nigeria, this marks a historic opportunity to advance its space exploration ambitions beyond satellites.’’

-NASRDA Director-General, Dr. Matthew Olumide Adepoju, described the program as “a pathway that ensures Nigerian representation reflects the diverse aspirations of our population.”
+NASRDA Director-General, Dr. Matthew Olumide Adepoju, in his remarks, described the program as “a pathway that ensures Nigerian representation reflects the diverse aspirations of our population.”

 She said: “We’re building bridges between communities, institutions, and industry to ensure Nigeria’s journey to human spaceflight is not only historic but inclusive.”

-SERA co-founder, Sam Hutchison, explained the impact for ordinary Nigerians: “A teacher in Abuja or a content creator in Lagos can now compete for Nigeria’s space seat through community engagement, not just academic credentials,” he said.
+SERA co-founder, Sam Hutchison, explained the impact for ordinary Nigerians: “A teacher in Abuja or a content creator in Lagos can now compete for Nigeria’s space seat through community engagement, not just academic credentials.’’

 Disclaimer